DD5HT/pyo3-template/README.md

 A minimal template to create [PyO3][1] projects to accelerate your Python code with Rust

-IMPORTANT: You have to use the nightly build to use the PyO3 bindings.
+IMPORTANT: You have to use the rust nightly build to use the PyO3 bindings.

 ## Help